WHOIGit/PhytO-ARM/README_jamescook.md

 With the format of the James Cook NAV data (referenced as JCTEC for the Fall 2025 deployment), a seperate service runs on the RPi5 to convert the ship GPS feed (broadcasted on port 19002) into NMEA format to be digested by GPSD and published inside the PhytO-ARM container.
 On the RPi5, copy or link `jctec-converter.service` to /etc/systemd/system.
 Also copy or link `jctec_converter.py` to usr/local/bin.
 Enable and start `jctec-converter.service`.
 The converted GPS feed in NMEA will then be sent over port 22336 on the RPi5.

-On Ubuntu, edit `/etc/default/gpsd` to configure the GPS device or network source.
-For example, to listen for UDP packets on port 22336:
+In a terminal, use a text editor like `vim` or `nano` to edit `/etc/default/gpsd` so that `gspd` listens to the correct port for GPS data.
+For example, to configure to listen to port 22336:

 ```
 # Default settings for the gpsd init script and the hotplug wrapper.